 This Embrace Being An Introvert post contains affiliate links to keep my blog up & running!
 To read my full disclosure policy, click here.

-If you are an introvert that puts others before yourself, then feeling guilty is an everyday struggle.
+If you’re an introvert that puts others before yourself, then feeling guilty is an everyday struggle.
 Prioritizing yourself is no easy task.

 No one wants to let others down, especially friends, family, or coworkers.
 Guilt can be overwhelming & push you to go to a networking event or end up at a bar on a Wednesday.

 Before you start becoming a hermit, first focus on these 5 ways to conquer the guilt of choosing solitude over socializing.
-These are great first steps to find the ways you’re allowing guilt to drive your decisions.
+You’ll uncover the ways shame is driving your decisions and create a new path towards self-acceptance:

 1. Ask yourself, “How would I feel if my friends chose to stay home instead of hanging out?”

-Easy answer, right?
-You can probably think of a million reasons why they’d want to stay home.
-You wouldn’t be hard on them, so why are you so hard on yourself?
+As an introvert, you can probably think of a million reasons why they’d want to stay home.
+You wouldn’t be hard on them.
+So why are you so hard on yourself?